Billy Moores: Regina Pats

 Taking a leave of absence from the Golden Bears, Moores also served as the coach-general manager of the Western Hockey League's Regina Pats in the 1985–86 season, compiling a record of 45–26–1.
-He resigned May 8, 1986 to pursue a higher level coaching job, in the National Hockey League, rejecting offers from other junior teams and from the University of British Columbia Thunderbirds to coach.
+He resigned on May 8, 1986, to pursue a higher-level coaching job, in the National Hockey League, rejecting offers from other junior teams and from the University of British Columbia Thunderbirds to coach.

 Japan

 In 1994, Moores took up a position in Japan coaching the Kokudo Bunnies, in which he served until 1996.
-During his time in Japan his team won the championship in 1996, compiling a 22–7–1 record in the preceding season.
+During his time in Japan, his team won the championship in 1996, compiling a 22–7–1 record in the preceding season.

-Moores would also serve as an assistant coach and consultant for the Japanese National team in the 2000 IIHF World Championship in Russia.
+Moores would also serve as an assistant coach and consultant for the Japanese National Team in the 2000 IIHF World Championship in Russia.

 National Hockey League

 Moores had previously garnered attention from National Hockey League teams when the Edmonton Oilers sought his services as an assistant coach in 1980, to which he declined.
 In 1986, Moores had also attempted to pursue employment as a coach in the NHL, potentially fielding an offer by the Vancouver Canucks, but ultimately not receiving the job.

 In 1996, Moores was hired as an assistant coach for the NHL's New York Rangers, under head coach Colin Campbell.
 It was then where Moores met Craig MacTavish, another fellow assistant on the Rangers coaching staff who would later hire Moores as an assistant as head coach of the Edmonton Oilers.

 Moores was hired by the Edmonton Oilers in June 2000, under head coach Craig MacTavish.
 He served as assistant coach for the Oilers until the 2008–09 season.
 During his time with the Oilers, he was a part of the coaching staff that led the team to the 2006 Stanley Cup Finals, which the Oilers would go on to drop the championship to the Carolina Hurricanes in game 7 of the championship series.

 In 2010, Moores was named to Craig MacTavish's coaching staff again, as an assistant to the Canadian National Team in the 2010 IIHF World Championship in Germany.
 Canada was eliminated in the quarterfinal round of the tournament, dropping a 5-2 decision to Russia.

 Moores, who resides in Edmonton, is currently the Director of Coaching Development and Special Projects with the Edmonton Oilers.
 He has previously been a pro scout and Senior Coordinator of Player Development for the Oilers, being named to the latter position in July 2010.
-He retired from the position on June 28, 2012 and was succeeded by Rick Carriere, former general manager of the WHL's Medicine Hat Tigers.
+He retired from the position on June 28, 2012, and was succeeded by Rick Carriere, former general manager of the WHL's Medicine Hat Tigers.
 He continued to serve as a consultant to player development for the Oilers before his July 30, 2013 appointment as Director of Coaching Development and Special Projects.
 He will work with the coaching staffs of the Edmonton Oilers, their AHL affiliate Oklahoma City Barons, and the Edmonton-based and Oilers-owned WHL team, the Edmonton Oil Kings.